damacha/lswebhomework3/README.md

 ```

-My name is:
+My name is: Ashley

-I like to:
+I like to: Cuddle with my cat and play video games

-I'm learning:
+I'm learning: Web development

 ```